MukuD4T4/Scraping-1mg/README.md

 rating: Rating of product
 price: Sell price
 mrp: max retail price
 *I have attached the scrapping code in this repository as well.
-Kindly refer to it for more information.*
+Kindly refer to it for more information*